jhawe/jhawe.github.io/_posts/2019-01-20-analysis-skillcraft-kaggle.md

 <img src="/assets/figures/2019-01-20-analysis-skillcraft-kaggle/totalhours_filtered-2.png" title="center" alt="center" style="display: block; margin: auto;" />

-Ah, this looks much better now!
-We can now see that we have only very few players who have about 20,000 (2.2815423), still crazy!
+Ah, this looks much more like it!
+We can now see that we have only very few players who have about 20,000 TotalHours (2.2815423 years), still crazy!
 Let's do the by-league plot once more (in log-space), and let's again look at the
 means: